 We have prepared our financial statements in accordance with GAAP.
-Our significant accounting policies are described in more detail in Note 2 to our financial statements included in this quarterly filing statement.
+Our significant accounting policies are described in more detail in Note 2 to our financial statements contained herein.
 While our preparation of these financial statements requires us to make estimates, assumptions and judgments from time to time that may affect the reported amounts of assets, liabilities and related disclosures, as of the date of these financial statements, we have not identified any estimates made in accordance with generally accepted accounting principles that involve a significant level of estimation uncertainty which have had or are reasonably likely to have a material impact on the financial condition or results of operations.